 With the holidays quickly approaching, many people are busy making plans for family gatherings and special traditions.
 These events can be a lot of fun, but as a caregiver of young children, they can also cause a great deal of stress.
 Large crowds, busy days, and wrangling kids can lead to more stress than fun during the holidays.
 Luckily, if you have little ones, your baby carrier can be a tool that turns your holidays around!

 Attending holiday parties with young children adds many new challenges.
 Whether it is your only child or you have several in tow, they can be tricky to navigate.
 Many caregivers worry about attending large parties where strangers and family alike will want to touch their baby.
 Parents always have the right to say, “no thanks” to passing their baby around and babywearing can help with that.
-Put baby in a carrier at the beginning of the party, before you even get inside!
+Put baby in a comfy baby carrier at the beginning of the party, before you even get inside!
 You can try, “Baby is going to stay in the carrier this time.
 He loves getting smiles from family!” and other excuses such as: baby is napping, baby is feeling under the weather, it’s time to feed, etc. You can always say, “no” but babywearing provides just the buffer you need from germy hands and unwanted kisses!

 Not only can babywearing help protect from yucky winter germs, but it can also give your baby a break during the chaos and disrupted schedules of holiday parties.
 When the schedule is off and there are a lot of people around, often a baby or toddler can become overwhelmed and/or overstimulated.
 Being cozy on their caregiver gives the child a chance to take a break from the hubbub where they feel the most safe.